 This is a brilliant innovation I need to have ASAP.
 It is a silicone mat with the bowl and plate built right in so it can’t be flipped over or thrown on the ground.
 I love this because, let’s get real, no suction-cup plate or bowl ever actually stays on the table.
 In fact, I find them to be worse because the child has to use more force to remove them, meaning there is more of a catapult-type food projection that happens as a result.

-These are already on the market for $25.
+These are already .
 I may or may not be buying 10.

 4Moms High Chair